MicahHarrison/ObjectDetection/README.txt

 			   cv2.destroyAllWindows()
 			   break
-	- run all cells to test. press q or click x to quit
+	- run all cells to test. press q or click x to quit (Warning: if you add all files to git and try to commit, the new model loaded is too big for git.
+	 If you want to remove the file from stage run "git reset HEAD path/to/unwanted_file".
+If you already pushed and got the size error, run "git reset --soft HEAD^ " first.)
 	- create folder "images" in project directory
 	- read through scrape.py
 	- in the main fucntion edit lines: